 Labeling: The label acts as an electrical insulation for the battery can.
-Damage to the label can increase the potential for short circuit.
+Damage to the label can increase the potential for a short circuit.

-WARNING: Do not install backwards, charge, put in fire, or mix with other battery types.
-May explode or leak causing injury.
+WARNING: Do not install backwards, charge, put in fire, or mix with other battery types as it may explode or leak causing injury.
 Replace all batteries at the same time.